Does Hot Shower or Warm Bath Before Bed Help To Sleep Better?

 In case you don't like bath salts or being brewed in tea bags, then you can try essential oils.
 Avoid highly acidic essential oils if your skin is highly sensitive.

 The best part about essential oils is the variety they come in.
-Lavender, Rose, Grapefruit (Citrus oil), Eucalyptus - choices are many, but it depends on what kind of feel or mood you want.
-Create your combination.
+Lavender, Rose, Grapefruit (Citrus oil), and Eucalyptus—choices are many, but it depends on what kind of feel or mood you want.
+Create your own combination.
 It helps if you don't overdo it.
 3 to 4 drops are enough.
 Let the hot water diffuse the scent.
 And let your mind wander away from the stress of life.

 A man’s hand in a spray of water in the sunlight against a dark background